Authentication Methods

 SAML2

-Users who use the SAML2 authentication server to store user information and wish to log in to the HENGSHI SENSE system using the same authentication method can choose the SAML2 authentication option.
-When using SAML2 authentication, you need to select the SAML2 configuration and perform related settings in Settings->Organization Management->Authentication Method
+Users who use the SAML2 authentication server to store user information can choose the SAML2 authentication method to log in to the HENGSHI SENSE system using the same authentication method.
+When using SAML2 authentication, you need to select the SAML2 configuration and perform related configurations in Settings->Organization Management->Authentication Method

 .